fabiosouzadev/my-dotfiles-and-configs/README.md

 ## How To Use

-To clone and run this repo, you'll need: <br>
+To clone and run this repo, you'll need: </br>

 - [Git](https://git-scm.com)